 Your naturalization process may be shorter, depending on where you live.
 That's because some U.S. Citizenship and Immigration Services (USCIS) field offices process applications much faster than others.

 Getting your application right the first time is the best way to make sure that you can go from a lawful permanent resident to a Citizen as fast as possible.
 And it's really easy to make mistakes!
 Not only do you have to meet the eligibility requirements to become a Citizen, but you also have to fill out your naturalization application perfectly.
 Did you know that leaving a single question that doesn't apply to you blank on your N-400 can cause USCIS to reject your entire application?
 We’re not kidding - USCIS is that strict!

 That's why we built an expert system to help you prepare your N-400 right the first time.
 You can use it to prepare your Naturalization paperwork for free.
-Click the button below to get started.

 The first step of the Citizenship process takes 6-10 months.
 It can be faster or slower, depending on where you live.
 The processing time for an N-400 application is the time from when you send it to when you attend your oath ceremony.